Nonparametric Analysis of Random Utility Models: Methods for Typical Survey Data

-We now relax the assumption that consumer's utility functions are realized independently from $W$.
-Exogeneity of budget sets is a standard assumption in classical demand analysis based on random utility models; for example, it is assumed, at least implicitly, in \ref{mcfadden-richter}.
-Nonetheless, the assumption can be a concern in applying our testing procedure to a data set such as ours.
-Recall that the budget sets $\{\mathcal \mathcal{B}_j\}_{j=1}^J$ are based on prices and total expenditure.
-The latter is likely to be endogenous, and the econometrician should be concerned with its potential effect.

-As independence between utility and budgets is fundamental to McFadden-Richter theory, addressing it in our testing procedure might seem difficult.
-Fortunately, recent advances in nonparametric identification and estimation of models with endogeneity inform a solution.
-To see this, it is useful to rewrite the model so that we can cast it into a framework of nonseparable models with endogenous covariates.
-Writing $p_j = \tilde{p}_j/W$, where $\tilde{p}_j$ is the unnormalized price vector, the essence of the problem is as follows: Stochastic rationalizability imposes restrictions on the conditional distributions of $y=D(p,u)$ for different $p$ when $u$ is distributed according to its population marginal distribution $P_u$, but the observed conditional distribution of $y$ given $p$ does not estimate this when $w$ and $u$ are interrelated.

-Well-known results for nonseparable models, such as \citeasnoun{chesher2003}, are concerned with (point) identification of the structural function $D(\cdot,\cdot)$ under the assumption that the unobserved heterogeneity ($u$ in our model) is a scalar and that the structural function $D(\cdot,\cdot)$ is monotone in $u$.
-In contrast, it is an important part of our contribution that we let the nuisance parameter $u$ be infinite dimensional and leave $D(\cdot,\cdot)$ completely unrestricted.
-Hence, we do not want to make such assumptions.
-Fortunately, we do not need to: \citeasnoun{imbens2009} (see also \citeasnoun{blundell2003}) note that various ``average'' counterfactual effects can be identified when $u$ is not even finite dimensional using a control function approach.
-The patch probabilities that we want to estimate are such average effects.
+Next, we relax the assumption that consumer's utility functions are realized independently from $W$.
 For each fixed value $\underline{w}_j$ and the unnormalized price vector $\tilde p_j$ in period $j$, $1 \leq j \leq J$, define the endogeneity corrected conditional probability{\footnote{This is the conditional choice probability if $p$ is (counterfactually) assumed to be exogenous.
-We call it ``endogeneity corrected" instead of ``counterfactual" because we use the term counterfactual when referring to rationality restricted prediction.}
+We call it ``endogeneity corrected" instead of ``counterfactual" to avoid confusion with rationality constrained, counterfactual prediction.}